fredr11/Mortgage_Customer_Analytics_Tableau/README.md

 ## Disclaimer

-This project was completed as part of postgraduate Business Analytics coursework and uses a fictional banking scenario with synthetic customer data for educational purposes.
+This project was completed as part of postgraduate Business Analytics coursework and uses a banking scenario with adapted customer data.